uber/hermetic_cc_toolchain/README.md

 be accepted.
 See [Questions & Contributions](#questions-amp-contributions) on how to contribute.

+## Sharing of libc shims/libc++.a

+Zig does not always share `libc++.a` and the glibc shims.
+We have observed to be caused for 2 reasons:

+- For some commands Go `chdir`s to `/tmp/`.
+This causes `ZIG_LIB_DIR` to be absolute, which blows the cache key to find the right `libc++.a` (because Zig thinks we are using a different lib dir to compile libc++).
+This is currently worked around in `toolchain/defs.bzl` by overfitting to Go and returning early from that particular invocation.
+- Sometimes Bazel's sandbox messes up Zig's cache keys.
+If one runs without the sandbox (`--spawn_strategy=standalone`), the cache hit rate and thus the build time are much better.

 ## Zig cache location

 Currently zig cache is in `$HOME`, so `bazel clean --expunge` does not clear